 Daffodil bulbs are extremely hardy bulbs that survive winters in the ground in all but the most punishing winters and hot summers.
 If you live north of USDA plant hardiness zone 3 or south of zone 7, it’s a good idea to store your daffodil bulbs during the off-season, a process also known as “curing.”
-Storage of daffodil bulbs is also a good idea if you want to replant the daffodils in a different location for the next blooming season.
-Read on to learn about curing daffodil bulbs and daffodil bulbs storage.
+Storing daffodil bulbs is also a good idea if you want to replant the daffodils in a different location for the next blooming season.
+Read on to learn about curing daffodil bulbs and daffodil bulb storage.

 Digging and Storing Daffodil Bulbs

 Remove the wilted blooms, then leave the daffodils alone until the green foliage dies down and turns brown.
 Don’t rush; the green foliage absorbs sunlight, which provides energy that the bulbs will use later to create new blooms.

 Cut the wilted foliage at soil level, then lift the bulbs carefully from the ground.
 Dig several inches from the plant to avoid slicing into the bulbs.

 Use your hands to brush excess soil from the daffodil bulbs.
 Discard any bulbs that are soft, damaged or moldy.
 Place the bulbs in a warm, dry location for a few hours, or until any remaining mud has dried and the outer covering is dry and papery.

 How to Cure Daffodil Bulbs